 You may well have noticed an abundance of articles in the mainstream media about personal commercial arrangements known as a sugar-daddy relationship.
-Indeed some media outlets such as news.com.au seem to run stories on this subject, or at least similar themes, every couple of weeks (see recent examples here and here and here and here, here and here.
+Indeed some media outlets such as news.com.au seem to run stories on this subject, or at least similar themes, every couple of weeks … see recent examples here and here and here and here, here and here.
 Oh, and this one’s a classic (13 April 2021).

 Today however I was prompted to create a post solely on this topic after reading a feminist journalist’s interpretation of the sugar-daddy phenomenon:

 Kasey Edwards doesn’t think that sugar-daddy arrangements are a bad idea because they are, you know, wrong.
 It’s not because they involve women debasing themselves via voluntarily entering into a parasite/host relationship.
 And it’s not because these women aren’t walking out into the world standing on their own two, empowered, feet.